cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 {% highlight bash %}
 #
-# Remember: replace 'andrew' with 'ANDREWID@unix.andrew.cmu.edu'
+# Remember: replace 'qatar' with 'ANDREWID@unix.qatar.cmu.edu'
 # if you use the latter when SSH'ing
 #

-$ scp school/notes.txt andrew:notes_sept_2.txt
+$ scp school/notes.txt qatar:notes_sept_2.txt
 # Copies school/notes.txt from your computer to Andrew and renames it

-$ scp andrew:~/private/myfile.txt projects/
+$ scp qatar:~/private/myfile.txt projects/
 # Copies ~/private/myfile.txt from Andrew to your computer and puts it
 # in the projects directory.

-$ scp -r school/projects andrew:~/private/
+$ scp -r school/projects qatar:~/private/
 # Copies the whole school/projects folder to Andrew and places it in
 # the ~/private/ folder
 {% endhighlight %}

 __Tip__: Examples of command line snippets often begin with `$`.
 This symbol is there for historical reasons to signify that what follows is a shell command.
-It's implied that you don't type the `$` as a part of the command.
+It is implied that you do not type the `$` as a part of the command.
 {:.ui.info.message}

 </div>